 If cost contingencies are allocated to non-risk mitigation activities before risks are realized, the funds will likely be spent without mitigating or recovering from the realized risk.
 The effect of "Money allocated is Money Spent" becomes evident.
-Careful management of the cost contingency funds is needed to ensure work is conducted in a controlled-risk manner to avoid unforeseen problems while undertaking cost-effective risk mitigation efforts.
+Careful management of the cost contingency funds is needed to ensure work is conducted in a controlled-risk manner to avoid unforeseen problems while undertaking costeffective risk mitigation efforts.
 For further reading on cost contingencies see NRC (2005), Kujawski (2002) (2004) and Kujawski et. al. (2002).

-Set-Based Design
+Improving Design Flexibility through Set-Based Design